 - To provide a safe, stimulating environment in which positive responses can be made to the social, cultural, developmental and psychological problems experienced by any young person;

 - To restore, encourage and maintain the highest standards of personal, physical and mental health and hygiene for all the young people;

 - To provide a programme to enhance moral, cultural, social, educational, spiritual, religious and overall development of all individuals who are placed with us;

 - To encourage young people to acquire skills through learning formally and informally, and to use those skills to procure further learning and employment opportunities;

-- To help young people to refrain from unproductive behaviour and to participate in activities which are conductive to their short and long term goals;
+- To help young people to refrain from unproductive behaviour and to participate in activities which are conducive to their short and long-term goals;

 - To support young people to challenge or overcome problems associated with rejection, frustration and persecution on any grounds (i.e. age, gender, sexual orientation, and race);